 9 'After he said this, he was taken up before their very eyes, and a cloud hid him from their sight.
 10 They were looking intently up into the sky as he was going, when suddenly two men dressed in white stood beside them.
 11 "Men of Galilee,” they said, "why do you stand here looking into the sky?
 This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven.”Acts 1:9-11

 This is a physical event taking place near Jerusalem.
-Luke 24 describes it as 'in the area of Bethany,' and the Mount of Olives is in that area, and this physical event is literally Jesus leaving the earth and allowing himself to be seen rising up from the earth physically.
-The men dressed in white, are angels, the cloud into which Jesus disappears, is not a natural cloud.
+Luke 24 describes it as 'in the area of Bethany,' and the Mount of Olives is in that area.
+This physical event is literally Jesus leaving the earth and allowing himself to be seen rising up from the earth physically.
+The men dressed in white, are angels.
+The cloud into which Jesus disappears, is not a natural cloud.
 This is a representation of the glory of God, which is often described in the Old Testament as a cloud, as for example, when the Tabernacle is set up in Exodus 40 and the cloud of God, the glory of God, comes over the Tabernacle.
-God's glory is revealed, and the angels say that this Jesus, who's been taken up in glory, is going to return in glory to the earth sometime in the future.
-There's going to be a Second Coming of Jesus.
+God's glory is revealed, and the angels say that this Jesus, who has been taken up in glory, is going to return in glory to the earth sometime in the future.
+There is going to be a Second Coming of Jesus.
 This merely reiterates what Jesus very clearly has taught in a number of different places, most notably in Matthew 24 and parallel passages in Luke 21 and Mark 13.

-My final reflections will be that what's stated in Matthew 28: 16 to 20, is restated here just a little later.
+My final reflections will be that what is stated in Matthew 28: 16 to 20, is restated here just a little later.
 In Matthew, the commission was given while Jesus was on a mountainside in Jerusalem, and here the commission is given as Jesus is just outside the city of Jerusalem, probably on the Mount of Olives.
-The great commission has been given, the Gospel must go to every nation and culture.
+The great commission has been given, the gospel must go to every nation and culture.
 This is the heart of our project.
 This is the reason that we have brought you this teaching.
-Over 14 series and 184 episodes, we've traced the story from beginning to end of the life of Jesus, the wonderful story of Jesus, so that you can learn from it, so that you can find faith through it, so your faith can grow from it, and, if you're a church leader, so that you can find resources to help your people.
-These resources have been given to you, and brought to you, free of charge, so that this Gospel will continue to spread throughout this world to all ethnic groups, to all nations.
+Over 14 series and 184 episodes, we have traced the story from beginning to end of the life of Jesus, the wonderful story of Jesus, so that you can learn from it, so that you can find faith through it, so your faith can grow from it, and, if you are a church leader, so that you can find resources to help your people.
+These resources have been given to you, and brought to you, free of charge, so that this gospel will continue to spread throughout this world to all ethnic groups, to all nations.

-A final reflection is this: as we think of Jesus now, it's good to have vivid images of him walking the roads of Galilee, travelling to Jerusalem, in his earthly suffering on the cross and his resurrection, and his miracles, and in his teaching.
-It's good that we focus on these things.
-But Jesus today is not in Galilee, not in Israel, he's not in Jerusalem.
-He's sent his Holy Spirit, who is operating all over the world.
+A final reflection is this: as we think of Jesus now, it is good to have vivid images of him walking the roads of Galilee, travelling to Jerusalem, in his earthly suffering on the cross and his resurrection, and his miracles, and in his teaching.
+It is good that we focus on these things.
+But Jesus today is not in Galilee, not in Israel, not in Jerusalem.
+He has sent his Holy Spirit, who is operating all over the world.
 The Holy Spirit lives in the life of every true believer, but he himself is exalted, in a place of great honour, authority and power, in heaven.
 Hebrews 1: 3,

 1 'The Son is the radiance of God's glory and the exact representation of his being, sustaining all things by his powerful word.
 After he had provided purification for sins, he sat down at the right hand of the Majesty in heaven.'Hebrews 3:1